skrub-data/skrub/doc/skrub_pipeline_validation.rst

 9         0.168444  7.780156

 Choices are not limited to scikit-learn hyperparameters.
-The choice of the estimator to use, any argument of an expression's method or deferred function call, etc. can be replaced with choices.
+In fact, a choice can be used wherever an expression can be used.
+The choice of the estimator to use, any argument of an expression's method or :func:`deferred` function call, etc. can be replaced with choices.
 We can also choose between several expressions to compare different pipelines.
 Choices can be nested arbitrarily.

 Here is an example choosing between 2 different estimators, each of which has a tunable hyperparameter: